openframeworks/ofSite/documentation/graphics/ofGraphics_functions.markdown

     ofDrawRectangle(10,10,40,40);    // draw a square rectangle
 }
 ~~~~
-Rectangle width will be now 20px heigh!
+Rectangle width will now be 20px but the height remains 40px.